NormanPCN/StardewValleyMods/LongerFenceLife/README.md

 ### Fence Life
 Sets a multiplier for the default game fence life.
 1.0 gives the vanilla game fence life.
-You can set the life anywhere from 0.5 to 5.0.
+You can set the life anywhere from less than the game base life to many times the base life.
 Yes, you can make the life shorter should you so desire.

 This mod detects when you drop/place a fence from your inventory.
 At that time, it adjusts the health to the modified value.
 After this point, all game functions with respect to life/health function normally as in the vanilla game.
 This mod is hands off after placement.